NemoDacremont/linux/pfa/docs/v2_doc.md

     To transmit it would be
 2. Enable receiver (transmitter)
     - Set RE (bit n°2) (TE, bit n°3) to Command Register 0x37
+3. Packet reception handler (poll, for NAPI)
+4. Interrupt handler (to schedule NAPI, for it to use reception handler)

 ### Notes